Boen97/BackStore/notes/computer-network/Chapter-4-3-2-IPv4-addressing.md

 - For a newly arriving host, the DHCP protocal is a four-step process:
   > yiaddr (your Internet address)

 1. DHCP server discovery
    1. first task for a newly arriving host is to find a DHCP server with which to interact
    2. DHCP discover message
       1. the client send a DHCP discover message within a UDP packet to port 67
       2. the client create an IP datagram
          1. IP address was 255.255.255.255
          2. this host source IP address of 0.0.0.0
          3. this message will be broadcast to all nodes in the subnet

+2. DHCP server offer(s)
+   1. a DHCP server receiving a DHCP discover message reponds to the client with a DHCP offer message
+   2. broadcast to all nodes on the subnet using the IP broadcast address of 255.255.255.255
+   3. why this server reply must also be broadcast
+      1. since serveral DHCP servers can be present on the subnet, the client may find itself in the enviable position of being able to choose from among several offers.
+   4. each DHCP offer message contains:
+      1. transation ID of the received discover message
+      2. the proposed IP address for the client
+      3. the network mask
+      4. an IP address lease time
+         - the amount of time for which the IP address will be valid